wireless-power-laboratory/hp141s/README.md

 ![image](/img/141s-front.jpg)

-I created this unit from two separate 141S units that each had their own problem such that they would not run in-themselbes.
+I created this unit from two separate 141S units that each had their own distinct problems such that they would not run in-themselves.
 One had a burned-out power plug and the other a damaged CRT such that the internal storage capabilities were non-functional.
-With the addition of a whisper-quiet, externally-powered DC fan, this machine is in a state of perfection while being retrocorrect and _without_ bothersome noise.
+After a long-spell of diagnosis, assessment, swapping, and repairs, with the addition of a whisper-quiet, externally-powered DC fan, this machine is in a state of perfection while being retrocorrect and _without_ bothersome noise.

 ### Background